okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/request-user-consent/main/index.md

     > **Note:** The `response_type` for an ID token looks like this: `&response_type=id_token`.

 4. Paste the request URL into a browser.
-The User Consent dialog box appears.
+The User Consent dialog appears.
 Click **Allow** to create the grant.

     > **Note:** The user only has to grant consent once for an attribute per authorization server.